Author name: Eliana Bonaguro

 Just Right OCD: When Things Don’t Feel “Right Enough”

 If you struggle with Just Right OCD, everyday activities can become surprisingly difficult.
 A small detail may feel slightly off, uneven, or incomplete, and the discomfort can be intense until it is corrected.
-People with Just Right OCD often repeat actions until things feel perfect, balanced, or mentally settled.
-The distress does not always come from a fear
+OCD can show up in many different forms.
+You can explore other types of OCD here:👉 Types of OCD People with Just Right OCD often

 Just Right OCD: When Things Don’t Feel “Right Enough” Read More »